 This course examines the role of sport in American society from colonial times to the present.
-Course components will use sport as a vehicle to explore social, historical, and political topics including leisure, commercialization, masculinity, labor, events, the major battles in the European and Pacific theaters, This course traces the contributions of lesbian, gay, bisexual, historical narrative of the United States from the colonial period to the present.
-May be taken as Humanities credit for General Education requirements.
+Course components will use sport as a vehicle to explore social, historical, and political topics including leisure, commercialization, masculinity, labor, racism, gender relations, and class identity in America.